steviet108/Financial_Planner/README.md

 The file of interest is ``` financial_planning_tools.ipynb ```
 If someone wanted to replicate the functions with different data, it can be done, it would require going to [Alpaca API](https://app.alpaca.markets/login) to signup for a free API Key and Secret Key and then saving those keys into a .env file in the working folder.
-Then with the ``` load_dotenv ``` function, we are able to pull the keys from a hidden .env file and that way our sensative info stays hidden.
+Then with the ``` load_dotenv ``` function, we are able to pull the keys from a hidden .env file and that way our sensitive info stays hidden.

 ## Contributors